House Republicans Lay the Groundwork for Trump to Fire Rosenstein

 Nunes has already threatened to impeach both Rosenstein and FBI Director Christopher Wray over their failure to release various documents, telling Fox News last week, “I can tell you that we’re not going to just hold in contempt, we will have a plan to hold in contempt and impeach.”

 That threat resulted in members of the House Intelligence Committee being allowed to review a redacted version of other material they’d requested: the document that launched the investigation into Russia’s 2016 election interference.
-Previous memos indicated that the probe was triggered by a tip from a friendly foreign nation about contacts between then-Trump adviser George Papadapolous and individuals linked to Russia.
-One committee members said the document was “narrowly tailored to protect the name of a foreign country and the name of a foreign agent” who provided the tip.
+Previous memos indicated that the probe was triggered by a tip from a friendly foreign nation about contacts between then-Trump adviser George Papadopoulos and individuals linked to Russia.
+One committee member said the document was “narrowly tailored to protect the name of a foreign country and the name of a foreign agent” who provided the tip.

 Unsurprisingly, House members weren’t satisfied.
 According to the Washington Post, two of Trump’s other legislative allies, House Freedom Caucus leaders Mark Meadow and Jim Jordan, met with Rosenstein on Monday to press him to release documents related to the Russia probe and Clinton’s email server.